Old Testament (OT)

 Demonstration of inductive Bible study method and treatment of the special teaching of a particular book or books of the Old Testament based on the English text.
 May be repeated for credit as the book studied changes.
 Not for credit in the MA/NT or MA/OT programs.

-Essentials of biblical Hebrew grammar with emphasis on morphology, phonology, syntax, and vocabulary.
-OT 5240-5241 is taught in a sequence.
-Students must register for the same section both semesters.
+Essentials of biblical Hebrew grammar with emphasis on morphology and phonology of nominal forms, as well as vocabulary.
+OT 5131, OT 5132, and OT 5133 are taught as a sequence.
+Students must register for the same section all three sessions.
 May not be audited unless already taken for credit at Trinity.
-Cap 16.

-Further consideration of Hebrew grammar and vocabulary with a focus on the Hebrew weak verb.
-Designed to prepare the advancing Hebrew student for exegetical study by a detailed consideration of Hebrew syntax and the reading of selected texts.
-Students must register for the same section both semesters.
+Further consideration of Hebrew grammar and vocabulary with a focus on the Hebrew verb.
+Designed to prepare the advancing Hebrew student for consideration of Hebrew syntax and the reading of selected texts.
+OT 5131, OT 5132, and OT 5133 are taught as a sequence.
+Students must register for the same section all three sessions.
 May not be audited unless already taken for credit at Trinity.
-Prerequisite: OT 5240 passed with a C- or better.
-Cap 16.
+Prerequisite: OT 5131 passed with a C- or better.

 OT 6000 Current Studies in Old Testament - 1-4 Hours